 - Massachusetts Nursing and Allied Health Initiative

 The Massachusetts Department of Higher Education’s Nursing and Allied Health Initiative seeks to address the nursing shortage through partnerships that increase the number of nursing faculty, improve the capacity in public higher education nursing programs, and meet the future demands for health care personnel.
 Mass Senior Care assists in developing and implementing the strategic goals of the program as a member of the Initiative’s Steering Committee.
-On June 16, 2009 Mass Senior Care Foundation and the Foundation for Home Care, with funding provided under the MA Department of Higher Education’s Nursing and Allied Health Initiative, convened a symposium, “Strengthening Partnerships- Enhancing Options for Clinical Placements in Long Term Care And Home Health Care Settings” in which leaders from nursing education, practice and policy examined and made recommendations to improve nursing clinical placements in order to increase the state’s capacity to educate nurses who are better prepared and more likely to care for older adults in these settings.
+Mass Senior Care Foundation and the Foundation for Home Care, with funding provided under the MA Department of Higher Education’s Nursing and Allied Health Initiative, convened a symposium, “Strengthening Partnerships- Enhancing Options for Clinical Placements in Long Term Care And Home Health Care Settings” in which leaders from nursing education, practice and policy examined and made recommendations to improve nursing clinical placements in order to increase the state’s capacity to educate nurses who are better prepared and more likely to care for older adults in these settings.

 - English Works Campaign